 Metabolism Types and Components

 The subject of nutrition is pretty wide and interesting.
 The food we eat and the various body functions are interrelated in a series of processes.
 Nutrition deals with this interrelation.

 The key components in the science of nutrition are: normal body requirement for the different food substances, how the body uses the food (function), amount of food required and threshold for healthy body.

 Food therefore supplies the essential energy the body needs, plus the chemical substances that can not be synthesized in the body.

 Energy synthesis (metabolism)

 The biochemical process through which the body obtains energy from food is called the metabolic process (metabolism).
-In order for body cells to remain alive and function normally, they need to be ‘fuelled’ through a
+In order for body cells to remain alive and function normally, they need to be ‘fuelled’ through a series of processes.

-main concern, is the breaking down of food molecules to extract energy, while anabolism is concerned with the body’s synthesis of elements it needs for the proper functioning of cells.
+Generally, metabolism can be broken down into two categories: catabolism and anabolism.
+Catabolism, which is our main concern, is the breaking down of food molecules to extract energy, while anabolism is concerned with the body’s synthesis of elements it needs for the proper functioning of cells.